 What this is

-Four columns — L1 Reaction, L2 Learning, L3 Behavior, L4 Results — and three rows: what we’ll measure, how we’ll capture it, who owns the signal.
+A one-page canvas with four columns, L1 Reaction, L2 Learning, L3 Behavior, L4 Results, and three rows: what we’ll measure, how we’ll capture it, who owns the signal.
 It forces the evaluation conversation to happen at kickoff, not after launch.

 Fill it in together in 45 minutes and you leave with a shared definition of success and a plan to capture it.
-If the L3 or L4 columns come out blank, that’s the finding: the training isn’t tied to a business outcome yet — better to learn that now than at launch.
+If the L3 or L4 columns come out blank, that’s the most valuable thing the canvas can tell you: the training isn’t actually tied to a business outcome yet, better to learn that now than at launch.

 Where xAPI changes the game

 - L2 → L3 in the data, not in a survey.
-A simulation that emits statements shows how someone passed — “knows the rule” separated from “applies it under pressure.”
+A simulation that emits xAPI shows you not just that someone passed, but how, which lets you separate “knows the rule” from “applies it under pressure.”

 - Attribution you can defend.
-Statements tie a person to a specific behavior at a specific moment, so the L3→L4 link stops being a leap of faith.
+Because each statement ties a person to a specific behavior at a specific moment, you can correlate the behavior the training built with the business metric it was meant to move, the L3→L4 link that’s usually a leap of faith.

 - A live signal, not a post-mortem.
-The same statements roll up to a manager view while there’s still time to coach.
+The same statements roll up to a manager dashboard, so a leader sees who’s struggling with which skill while there’s still time to coach, instead of reading a completion report after the quarter closes.

 Why I won’t start without it

-It puts the uncomfortable question on the table early — can we actually attribute behavior change to this, or are we just hoping? — while there’s still time to design for the answer.
+It surfaces the uncomfortable question early, can we actually attribute behavior change to this, or are we just hoping?, while there’s still time to design for the answer.
+Every program I’ve run gets better the moment that question is on the table at kickoff instead of after the spend.